vatesfr/xen-orchestra/docs/docs/xo5/backup_troubleshooting.md

 ## Error: the job is already running

 This means the same job is still running, typically from the last scheduled run.
 This happens when you have a backup job scheduled too often.
-It can also occur if you have a long timeout configured for the job, and a slow VM export or slow transfer to your remote.
+It can also occur if you have a long timeout configured for the job, and a slow VM export or slow transfer to your backup repository.
 In either case, you need to adjust your backup schedule to allow time for the job to finish or timeout before the next scheduled run.
 We consider this an error to ensure you'll be notified that the planned schedule won't run this time because the previous one isn't finished.

 ## Error: VDI_IO_ERROR